lachlanc61/ReadoutXFM/README.md

 - The JSON header is loaded as a dictionary, yielding map dimensions
     - (src.bitops.readgpxheader)
-- Pixel records are loaded into large 2D numpy array (shape = pixels * channels)
+- Pixel records are parsed and loaded into a large 2D numpy array (shape = pixels * channels)
     - (src.bitops.readpxrecord)
+    - Pixel parameters are extracted from the indidual pixel headers
-- Skipped channel records are reintroduced as zeroes
+- Any missing channel records are reintroduced as zeroes
     - (src.utils.gapfill)

 #